 In 1951 Mrs. Murray presented a gift of $2,000 toward the building of a hall.
 When the building was completed and dedicated it was named Jane Murray Hall.
-It now houses the churches offices as well as a children’s church school room, choir room and multi-purpose room.
-Jane Murray Hall is home to the Village Improvement Association of Orange City Women’s Club, AA and other groups.
+It now houses the church’s offices as well as a children’s church schoolroom, choir room, and multi-purpose room.
+Jane Murray Hall is home to the Village Improvement Association of Orange City Women’s Club, AA, and other groups.

 In November 1980 Bernard A. Bock presented the church with a lovely stained glass window depicting the Alpha and Omega symbols, which was installed over the altar in the chancel of the church.
 This window was handcrafted by him and given in memory of his father.